 Solar-energy technology continues to advance in ways that can greatly benefit homeowners.
 Panels sold today cost considerably less than those available just five or six years ago, yet produce more electricity.
 These efficiency gains mean most families can install fairly small projects to cover all their electricity costs.

-Even if the cost of equipment and installation remains low, upfront project costs are still a big obstacle for most families: A typical-size system for the Puget Sound area runs about $18,000.
+But the high upfront cost for solar projects remains a big obstacle for most families: A typical-size system for the Puget Sound area runs about $18,000.
 A generous federal tax credit and lower electricity bills will eventually add up to recoup those upfront costs, but in this area you’ll have to stay in your home for 15 years to break even.
-After that, as the system provides free electricity for years, you’ll realize big profits—over 20 years our example homeowner will come out ahead by more than $6,000.
+After that, your system will provide free electricity for many more years.

 You can finance the high initial cost with a loan from an installer or a home equity line of credit.
 But that can add thousands of dollars in interest charges to your total cost.